discardedbacon/bootstrap-sass-gulp-browsersync/README.md

 ### Methods to include Bootstrap's Javascript components

-The **app/javascripts/bootstrap/** directory contains Bootstrap's Javascript components for add-on features, such as 'alerts', 'buttons', and 'tooltip'.
+**app/(jsDir)/bootstrap.js** contains all of Bootstrap's JavaScript, concatenated in the correct order.

+If you would like to selectively load the components, such as 'alerts', 'buttons', and 'tooltip', you can require bootstrap-sprockets.

-To use the components:
+To use the bootstrap-sprockets:

-Open **app/javascripts/bootstrap-sprockets.js** and apped .js to file names you would like to use.
+Open **app/(jsDir)/bootstrap-sprockets.js** and apped .js to file names you would like to use.

-Foe example,
+For example,

 `//= require ./bootstrap/tooltip`